datahub-project/datahub/docs/api/graphql/overview.md

 DataHub provides a rich [GraphQL](https://graphql.org/) API for programmatically interacting with the Entities & Relationships comprising your organization's Metadata Graph.

 ## Getting Started

-Check out [Getting Started](./getting-started.md) to start using the DataHub GraphQL API right away.
+To begin using the DataHub GraphQL API, please consult the [Getting Started](/docs/api/graphql/getting-started.md).

+For detailed guidance on using GraphQL for specific use cases, please refer to [Datahub API Comparison](/docs/api/datahub-apis.md#datahub-api-comparison).

 ## About GraphQL